Depictions of Muhammad: Jyllands-Posten Muhammad cartoons controversy

 In 2005, Danish newspaper Jyllands-Posten published a set of editorial cartoons, many of which depicted Muhammad.
 In late 2005 and early 2006, Danish Muslim organizations ignited the Jyllands-Posten Muhammad cartoons controversy through public protests and by spreading knowledge of the publication of the cartoons.
 According to John Woods, Islamic history professor at the University of Chicago, it was not simply the depiction of Muhammad that was offensive, but the implication that Muhammad was somehow a supporter of terrorism.
 In Sweden, an online caricature competition was announced in support of Jyllands-Posten, but Foreign Affairs Minister Laila Freivalds and the Swedish Security Service pressured the internet service provider to shut the page down.
 In 2006, when her involvement was revealed to the public, she had to resign.
 On 12 February 2008 the Danish police arrested three men alleged to be involved in a plot to assassinate Kurt Westergaard, one of the cartoonists.

 Muhammad in the 2001 South Park episode "Super Best Friends".
-He also appeared in "Cartoon Wars", "200", and "201", and was later removed from those episodes due to controversies regarding Muhammad cartoons in European newspapers.
+He was intended to re-appear in "Cartoon Wars", but was removed due to controversies regarding Muhammad cartoons in European newspapers.
+The episodes "200" and "201" satirized censorship of Muhammad’s image.
+All of these episodes have been removed from streaming services.